 What is the MoneyShop redress process for the MoneyShop claims payout 2021?

 In order for customers to get their money back, it needs to go through a process of redress.
 This is where an amount is set per pound in compensation back to the customer as “compensation or to make right”.
 This works in a very similar way to the recent Wonga Payday Loan Claims that went through in 2020.
 You can read more about this on our Wonga and Wageday Advance payout pages.

-What are the dates for the redress and compensation claims
+What are the dates for the redress and money shop claims payout 2021

 Effectively, in regards to Money Shop, borrowers are now in a dated chronological process whereby the legal handlers work in much the same way as administrators.
 Those organizing pay redress payments have a number of steps to follow before announcing the final payment rates, hopefully in May 2021.